rvaiya/keyd/README.md

 keyd.
 While kmonad is a fine project with similar goals, it takes a different approach and has a different design philosophy.

-Notably keyd was written entirely in C with performance and simplicitly in mind and will likely never be as configurable as kmonad (which is extensible in Haskell).
+Notably keyd was written entirely in C with performance and simplicity in mind and will likely never be as configurable as kmonad (which is extensible in Haskell).
 Having said that, it supplies (in the author's opinion) the most valuable features in less than 2000 lines of C while providing